 * Russia rejects OPEC proposal

-* Formal OPEC+ meeting in Vienna on Friday delayed (Updates prices, adds detail, sources)
+* OPEC+ to meet in Vienna on Friday (Updates prices, adds quote)

-LONDON, March 6 (Reuters) - Oil prices fell 4% on Friday to their lowest since July 2017 after Reuters reported that Russia will not agree to steeper oil output cuts by OPEC and its allies to support prices.
+LONDON, March 6 (Reuters) - Oil prices slid more than 4% on Friday after Reuters reported that Russia will not agree to steeper oil output cuts by OPEC and its allies to support prices.

 Brent and WTI crude futures tumbled by nearly $3 a barrel, or more than 5%, after the report.

 By 1124 GMT Brent crude was down $2.41, or 4.8%, at $47.58 a barrel.
 U.S. West Texas Intermediate (WTI) was down $2.19, or 4.7%, at $43.71.

 A Russian high-level source told Reuters on Friday that Moscow would not back an OPEC call for extra reductions in oil output and would agree only to an extension of existing cuts by OPEC and its allies, a group known as OPEC+.

 The Organization of the Petroleum Exporting Countries (OPEC) held talks with its allies on Friday after the group told Russia and others that it favoured an additional 1.5 million barrels per day (bpd) of cuts until the end of 2020.

 "What counts really is what Saudi Arabia does.
 If Russia joined, it will not add substantially.
 We need to see if OPEC goes ahead all alone," Olivier Jakob of Petromatrix consultancy said.